 During the installation of apt-fast, a window will appear asking you to perform some package configuration.

-When the following screen appears, select apt-get and hit Enter to move to the next step.
+When the following screen appears, select apt if you are using apt command or apt-get if you mostly use apt-get command to install packages.
+Finally, hit Enter to move to the next step.

 Now choose the maximum number of connections allowed.
 Hit Enter to move on to next step.